Juan Branco: Political activity

 As a student, Branco stood for the Green Party in the 2008 local elections in Paris.
 The following year, he set up the student think-tank Jeune République, with the support of former right-wing Prime Minister Dominique de Villepin.

 In 2012, Branco joined François Hollande's Socialist Party presidential election campaign, working in the "culture, audiovisual and media" team as the main collaborator of future Culture Minister Aurélie Filippetti.
 He fell out with Filipetti when she did not appoint him as head of her office once she became minister; according to Branco, he was a victim of the Socialist government's new doctrine on the HADOPI law, an online anti-piracy law which he had opposed since 2009.

 In the 2017 French legislative election, Branco stood for the left-wing populist party La France Insoumise for Seine-Saint-Denis's 12th constituency, where he came fourth with 13.94% of the vote.

 He was an early supporter of Yellow vests movement, appearing at the head of protest marches and being present when protesters forced the doors of Benjamin Griveaux's ministry with a fork-lift truck.
 He also defended members of the movement, including Maxime Nicolle, in court pro bono.
 He then called for abstention in the 2019 European Parliament election in France.

+On 19 December 2025, Branco announced on Radio Sud that he was standing as a candidate in the 2027 French presidential election.